Clock Domain Crossing¶

 get_ff_syncplatform method to override the implementation ofFFSynchronizer, e.g. to instantiate library cells directly.

-- class torii.lib.cdc.PulseStretcher(cycles: int = 1, domain: str = 'sync') None¶
+- class torii.lib.cdc.PulseStretcher(i: Signal, o: Signal, *, cycles: int = 1, domain: str = 'sync') None¶

 - Parameters:

-o (Signal) – The stretched pulse.
+o (Signal) – The synchronized output signal

 - class torii.lib.cdc.ResetSynchronizer(arst: Signal, *, domain: str = 'sync', stages: int = 2, max_input_delay: float | None = None) None¶